sunil-sunny/Node-Mongoose-tutorial/README.md

 ### View all Users

+* https://tutorial-group12.herokuapp.com/user/allUsers - This is get endpoint which will return all the users in JSON format.

+### View particular User

-* [https://tutorial-group12.herokuapp.com/user/allUsers] - This is get endpoint which will return all the users in JSON format.
+* https://tutorial-group12.herokuapp.com/user/allUsers - This is a get endpoint which will return all the users in JSON format.
+* https://tutorial-group12.herokuapp.com/user/getUser/5eefe83c9ec2730cb451a990 - This is a get endpoint which will return single user upon sending the id in request param as shown in URL.